wiiees/pyling23/exercises/20_reading_and_writing_files.md

 **20.31.** ⭐ Write a program that takes a path to some file, and replaces all newlines it contains by spaces, overwriting the original file (so be careful what you apply the function to).
 Can you think of a use-case for this sort of program?

 **20.32.** Project Gutenberg (https://www.gutenberg.org/) is an online library of free ebooks, many of which in plain text format.
-These text files are useful (and potentially interesting) data for some of the quests that follow.
+These text files are useful (and potentially interesting) data for some of the Coding Quests that follow.
 Let's download Moby Dick (https://www.gutenberg.org/files/2701/2701-0.txt), and save it to the folder you created earlier for 'files to be analyzed'.
 You can also download a couple of others.

 **20.33.** Create a function `read_from_gutenberg` for reading Gutenberg-style text files.
 It should take a path to such a file as input and return the book's text content as a single string.
 (The books contain some meta-information that you can get rid of in this function, but you can also keep it basic for now.
-A subsequent Mini-project will ask you to make improvements.)
+A subsequent Coding Quest will ask you to make improvements.)
 Move your `read_from_gutenberg` function to the file `text_utils.py`, as we will be using it in subsequent sections.

 -------

-**_Homework exercises for week 11 end here, now do Mini-project [J](../projects/J_implement_the_game_'semantle'.md) (and don't forget to submit! ✉️)._**
+**_Homework exercises for week 11 end here, now do Coding Quest [J](../quests/J_implement_the_game_'semantle'.md) (and don't forget to submit! ✉️)._**

 -------